 Many of our alumni pursue graduate training in economics, public policy, business or law; others want a broad-based liberal arts education in economics, but do not pursue advanced work after graduation.
 Alumni of the economics program have gone on to successful careers in a variety of fields, including finance, journalism, the arts, education, government, law, and entrepreneurship.

 Economics Faculty (Board of Study)

 Eugene J. Callahan, PhD, Cardiff University

-Cédric Ceulemans, MS, Université Libre de Bruxelles, European Center for Advanced Research in Economics and Statistics (Belgium)
+Cédric Ceulemans, PhD, Université Libre de Bruxelles, European Center for Advanced Research in Economics and Statistics (Belgium)